OfTheTrade/asteroidgame/README.md

 score (without going bellow zero) and if the asteroid is big enough two smaller and faster asteroids are spawned at it's location.
 Lastly, the function now checks for a space key input.
 If it detects that, and it has been not been fired for 15 states, a bullet is created on the spaceship, with it's speed being affected by BULLET_SPEED and the spaceships rotation and speed.

+In state_test, a test function was added named test_state_update_two().
+It tests the abillity of the spaceship to fire bullets:
+1. It checks that pressing space spawns a bullet at the spaceships nose.
+2. It checks that that bullet was created with the correct data in it's struct.
+3. It checks that next frame the bullet will have moved according to it's speed.
+4. It checks that another bullet won't be fired until 15 frames have passed.
+Another bullet will be fired on the 16nth frame.

 Part 4:
 In include, interface.h was added.